How much does it cost to put a dog or cat to sleep in the UK?

 An independent celebrant writes and leads a ceremony built entirely around you, free from the fixed scripts of a registrar or a church.

-Bridal hair and makeup is often quoted as a package, covering the bride plus however many bridesmaids and mothers join in.
+Bridal hair and makeup is almost always quoted as a package rather than a single price, covering the bride plus however many bridesmaids and mothers want to join in.

 Wedding transport covers everything from a classic car for the bride to a coach ferrying guests between the ceremony venue and the reception.